AndyA/state-sequence-store/README.md

 # state-sequence-store

-A transactional state store to persist the progress of long running operations
+A transactional state store to persist the progress of long running operations.